tanyapohn/grab-traffic/how_it_works.md

 + *y_coord* - a y coordinate extracted from geohash6
 + *z_coord* - an z coordinate extracted from geohash6

+To convert geohash6 in x, y, z coordinates is more meaningful than using geohash6 alone in regression

 ### Diff Features (2nd model)

 After the demand had been predicted *(y_pred)* by 1st model, this y_pred